 For any French food lover a trip to the local village market, or le marché, is a must during your holiday in France.
 Indeed even if you aren’t a food lover we still recommend you pay the local markets a visit.
 The local markets provide a great insight into the local specialties of the region, as well as to the French cuisine itself.
 The French are very proud of the produce grown locally in their region.
 Stallholders proudly display their wares of freshly picked vegetables, reared meat, and locally made bread and cheeses.

-Many villages have a regular weekly market and some larger towns will have markets which are run twice a week or even daily.
+Many villages have a regular weekly market and some larger towns will have markets that are run twice a week or even daily.
 Indeed there are said to be over 10,000 local markets in France.
 If a trip to the village market is on your agenda be sure to go early, as many markets will be packed up and closed by lunchtime.

-A Boulangerie – bakery – can be found in almost any village in France and is without a doubt the best place to go for your fix of freshly baked bread, croissants and the like.
-Typically these are open very early in the morning and throughout the day – even when most restaurants and cafe's are closed.
+A Boulangerie – bakery – can be found in almost any village in France and is without a doubt the best place to go for your fix of freshly baked bread, croissants, and the like.
+Typically these are open very early in the morning and throughout the day – even when most restaurants and cafes are closed.
 You may notice a sign saying ‘Artisan Boulangerie’ and this indicates that everything on display is made on site.

 Some would contend a trip to France without sitting at a café and people watching, isn’t really a trip to France!
 Cafés are a great place to find some smaller meals to have with your drink.
 Furthermore, they are often cheaper than a meal at a restaurant and can offer up quick service.